ozbillwang/terraform-best-practices/README.md

 If you'd like to manage this bucket as well, recommend to use this repostory [terraform-state-bucket](https://github.com/BWITS/terraform-state-bucket) to create the bucket and replica to other regions automatically.

-## Generate README.md for each module about input and output variables
+## Generate README for each module about input and output variables

 Show the command running on mac:
 ```